Nels Cline on Why Playing Jazz Has Never Been More Important

 Right on.
 What’s your next 30-year gestating project?

-I have one thing I have not realized, which I will do eventually, something no one wanted to listen to.
-I wanna do a nine- to 10-piece ensemble that’s subtly microtonal, involving mostly electro-acoustic strings played by multiple, various guitarists and violin and cello, but also prepared piano and a couple of woodwinds—clarinets and low flutes.
+I have one thing I have not realized, which I will do eventually, something no one wants to listen to.
+I want to do a nine- to 10-piece ensemble that’s subtly microtonal, involving mostly electro-acoustic strings played by multiple, various guitarists and violin and cello, but also prepared piano and a couple of woodwinds—clarinets and low flutes.
 It would have some indeterminate aspects, but also be very minimal and very much about sonic investigation.
 With any luck, I’d be able to compositionally notate it so it’s clear what I’m trying to communicate, and it would be very quiet.
-It’s something I’ve been thinking about for years, and believe me, nobody will buy it or wanna hear it.
+It’s something I’ve been thinking about for years, and believe me, nobody will buy it or want to hear it.

 “I’ll still try to do gigs here and there, but I have to say, I feel defeated as far as trying to make enough money to pay the guys in the band, who are all adults, not 20-year-olds who can sleep on someone’s floor.”